 We do accept simultaneous submissions, but we also expect correspondence from you once your piece(s) are accepted elsewhere (before we’ve sent in the word to you).
 Also, the rights revert back to you upon publication, but please make sure you allow us to be grateful to you — let us have the first publication credits (that helps spread the word).

-For submitting to our issues, title your submission with your last name, and genre.
-Also, please mention the title of your pieces in the email.
+For submitting to our issues, title your submission (.doc/.docx/.pdf) with your last name, and genre.
+Also, please mention the title of your pieces, alongside your biographical statement in the email.
 Thank you!

-We’ve selected for the fourth issue (from over 225 submissions) — 10 unsolicited poems, 2 featured poems, 2 pieces of fiction and a book review.
-Also, we did responding to every submission within 12 weeks (um!—except for a couple).
+We’d selected for the fourth issue (from over 225 submissions) — 10 unsolicited poems, 2 featured poems, 2 pieces of fiction and a book review.
+Also, we did respond to every submission within 12 weeks (um!—except for a couple).